 When you’ve been living without your natural teeth for some time, there have been no tooth roots to stimulate the bone.
 This results in your jaw bone weakening and shrinking which can affect the shape of your face, causing you to look prematurely aged.
 Placing dental implants can significantly reduce this process, helping to maintain the natural bone structure and support your facial features.
 Before choosing whether or not to proceed, you should seek an opinion from an appropriately qualified health practitioner.

 Why are dental implants better than dentures?

 Dentures are often ill-fitting and uncomfortable to wear, making it difficult to speak clearly and eat a wide variety of foods.
-Many conventional denture wearers have a restricted nutritional intake – even when eating alone – as they find it difficult to chew their food.
+Many conventional denture wearers have a restricted nutritional intake – even when dining alone – as they find it difficult to chew their food.
 This restricted nutritional intake can have a detrimental effect on their health and emotional well-being.
-With dental implants, your new replacement teeth are far more stable, allowing you to function as if you would with normal teeth.
+With dental implants, your new replacement teeth are far more stable, allowing you to function as you would with regular teeth.

-Additionally, as dentures sit on top of the gums and are not anchored to the jawbone, they don’t stimulate the bone, resulting in increased bone loss.
+Additionally, as dentures sit on top of the gums and are not anchored to the jaw bone, they don’t stimulate the bone, resulting in increased jaw bone loss.
 Conversely, dental implants keep the bone stimulated, healthy and strong.
-Read more about the benefits of implants here.

 A dental implant journey can take around three to six months or up to 12 months for full arch treatments – but all timeframes depend on each patient’s individual circumstances.

 What is the recovery time for dental implants?